 Please note that the first and second paragraphs of TSB Circular 21 should read as follows:

-1 At the kind invitation of the Ministry for Development of Information Technologies and Communications of the Republic of Uzbekistan, the International Telecommunication Union (ITU) is organizing a workshop on Smart Sustainable Cities which will take place at Registan Plaza Hotel, Samarkand, Uzbekistan, from 1 to 2 June 2017, inclusive.
+1 At the kind invitation of the Ministry for Development of Information Technologies and Communications of the Republic of Uzbekistan, the International Telecommunication Union (ITU) is organizing a workshop on Smart Sustainable Cities which will take place at Hotel Regal Palace, Samarkand, Uzbekistan, from 1 to 2 June 2017, inclusive.

 The workshop will open at 1100 hours on the first day.
-Participant registration will begin at 1000 hours at the Workshop venue, Registan Plaza Hotel, in the 2nd floor Conference room .
+Participant registration will begin at 1000 hours at the Workshop venue, on the 1st floor, Conference room, Hotel Regal Palace.

 Yours faithfully,